darkerror96/pro-clash_royale_api/README.md

 If you are new to development using REST APIs, I recommend that you try out Postman, which provides many useful tools for your daily development needs.

-A simple console based Spring Starter Application consuming Top Player and Popular Player API endpoints using Spring Tool Suite 4 as an IDE and stroing data in MongoDB locally.
+A simple console based Spring Starter Application consuming Top Player and Popular Player API endpoints using Spring Tool Suite 4 as an IDE and storing data in MongoDB locally.

 For all beginners/semi-pro, this is perfect repository to start-off with a spring starter application describing how to consume API endpoints using RestTemplate.
 To consume any API endpoints of Royale API, you need token for authentication.
 So, I have taken care of the same using HttpHeaders.